adharsh-github/diabetes-risk-analysis-r/README.md

 - ggplot2
 - pROC

+Critical Insights:
+  Despite achieving a strong AUC (~0.83), the model demonstrates moderate sensitivity (~56%), indicating that a significant number of diabetic patients are not detected.

+  This highlights a key limitation in using accuracy as a primary metric in medical prediction tasks.
+For real-world screening applications, prioritizing sensitivity through threshold adjustment is essential to    reduce the risk of missed diagnoses.

 Future Works
 - Implement missing data imputation techniques
 - Explore advanced models (Random Forest, Gradient Boosting)